Malaysia tries to parlay appeal to Muslim visitors into medical tourism push

 That compares with 850,000 in Singapore in 2012 and nearly 2.5 million last year in Thailand, though that figure includes spa stays and resident expatriates.

-Spending by foreign patients totalled $216 million in 2013, dwarfed by Thailand's $4.3 billion, again including spa stays.
+Spending by foreign patients totaled $216 million in 2013, dwarfed by Thailand's $4.3 billion, again including spa stays.

 Medical institutions have promoted cardiology and orthopaedics, areas with high demand in Indonesia and the Gulf states.
 And the mainstay, according to Patients Beyond Borders, a medical tourism publisher, is health screenings, which account for more than two-thirds of business.